Chassis Cluster Control Plane Interfaces

 Single Control Link in a Chassis Cluster

-Encryption on Chassis Cluster Control Link
+Encryption on the Chassis Cluster Control Link

 Note that Juniper Networks security documentation uses chassis cluster when referring to high availability (HA) control links.
 You will still see the abbreviation ha used in place of chassis cluster in commands.